Focuses – which projects are supported?

 - have significant potential to reduce greenhouse gas (GHG) emissions;

-- have a capital expenditure between 2,5 million and 7,5 million euro (small scale projects) of above (large scale projects);
+- have a capital expenditure between 2,5 million and 7,5 million euros (small scale projects) of above (large scale projects);

 - score sufficiently on criteria like maturity, scalability and cost efficiency.